 4:45 - 5:00 PM

-Many Asian American women elected officials are the first of their race or gender to hold their position.
-While we can celebrate their historic strides in office, we also know that the experience of being the only woman, only Asian American, or only person of color in the room is all too familiar.
-This panel will feature Asian American women electeds who were the “firsts” to hold their positions and will discuss the joys and challenges of breaking barriers in their elected offices.
+Many Asian American and Pacific Islander women elected officials are the first of their race or gender to hold their position.
+While we can celebrate their historic strides in office, we also know that the experience of being the only woman, only AAPI, or only person of color in the room is all too familiar.
+This panel will feature Asian American and Pacific Islander women electeds who were the “firsts” to hold their positions and will discuss the joys and challenges of breaking barriers in their elected offices.

 Women are less likely to consider running for office than their male counterparts.
 When AAPI women doubt their qualifications or electability, we can provide the encouragement they need to make the courageous decision to run for office.
 This workshop will cover how you can persuade outstanding women in your network to take the next step and run for office.